 Priya Nair, Kerala (Entrepreneur)

 Established a drone service company with the help of the Drone Didi initiative.
-Today, she employs over 15 people and supports hundreds of farmers.
+Today, she employs over 15 people and supports hundreds of farmers using spraying drones for regular crop protection services.

 DroneWorks India, Bengaluru (Startup)

-Expanded operations through the PLI scheme and now exports drones to over 12 countries.
+Expanded operations through the PLI scheme and now exports drones to over 12 countries, including their newly launched line of spraying drones.

 How You Can Leverage These Opportunities